emtiu/freebsd-outerbase/README.md

 ##### step 3: updating `/etc`

 Normally, `etcupdate` maintains a persistent database in `/var/db/etcupdate` to save execution time on subsequent runs.
-Since the outer base uses a memory non-persistent memory filesystem for `/var/`, this database will be lost on reboot.
-This way, running `etcudpdate` takes considerably longer, but leaves no clutter behind on the small outer base's root partition.
+Here, this database is only stored temporarily in the non-persisent `/tmp/` of the inner base, in order to minimize clutter on the outer base partition and avoid any confusion between the inner and outer base's etcupdate database.

 From `/usr/src`, run:

-    # etcupdate extract -D /outer/
+    # etcupdate extract -d /tmp/etcupdate -D /outer/
-    # etcupdate -p -D /outer
+    # etcupdate -p -d /tmp/etcupdate -D /outer

 ##### step 4: installing